-Our daypack was mostly ready, so we put a additional few essentials inside and headed to the trailhead.
+Our daypack was mostly ready, so we put an additional few essentials inside it and walked over to the trailhead.
 We figured to set up camp later, and left the big packs in the car.
 The trail began inside the campground itself, and it was a real challenge in the beginning section.
 To start, the sign for the trail was missing!
 And then we had quite a bit of trouble finding where it crossed the creek, mostly because there were too many trails.
-Made by other lost people, no doubt.
-Luckily for us, a group of hikers arrived from up above, and they gave us some hints to set us on the right course.
+All of them made by other lost people, no doubt.
+Luckily for us, a group of hikers arrived from up above, and they gave us some hints which set us on the right course.

 After that, the trail was fairly easy to follow.
-It went up the valley, and along the way we were provided with great views out over Onion Valley.
+It went up directly uphill, parallel to the creek, and along the way we were provided with great views out over Onion Valley.
 We could see Kearsarge Peak across the way, and Independence Peak was directly above us.
 We met several folks coming down from the summit, and they said that it was a fun climb.
 As we got higher, we even came upon some residual snow from last Winter, and Vicki put some in her hat to stay cool.
-The path roughly paralleled the rushing creek that flowed out of Robinson Lake, but stayed well out of the thick vegetation in the drainage.
+The path roughly followed the rushing creek that flowed out of Robinson Lake, but it stayed well out of the thick vegetation in the drainage.
 All told, the trail was about 1.4 miles long, and we climbed about 1400 feet, so it was a solid workout, and good training for the trek to come.